 - Asset approach – typically used in liquidations and asset-heavy companies

 - Income approach – cash flow focused but excludes qualitative factors

 - Market approach – looks to public company multiples and precedent transaction multiples, but there are comparability issues, and implied premiums are not tailored to the business

 Utilizing a standard valuation approach will typically bring a seller 60% to 70% of the value, but it fails to consider valuation’s synergistic and intangible elements.

 Persient approaches each client as ‘more than just a cash flow multiple’ business.
 Your business is more than just the numbers.
 By positioning and bringing attention to your business’s synergistic and intangible elements, we help clients unlock the remaining 30% to 40% of value in their company.

 Unlike other firms and middle market business brokers throughout Southern California, we focus on fewer deals per year, allowing us to hand-select companies we can most effectively serve.
 We create genuine partnerships with our clients, dedicating time and energy toward a successful outcome.
 We are not a monolithic, “bulge bracket” Wall Street investment firm, and we do not aspire to be one.
 We take great pride in giving our clients an exceptional experience.
 Though we are based in Southern California, frequently serving businesses in San Diego County, Orange County, Imperial County, and Los Angeles County, our reach is global.
-Contact us today to begin your journey.
+Schedule a M&A consult to start the process.
 With Persient, you’ll never walk alone.